Table of Contents

 Crushing of the Vehicle Roof

-Poorly designed roof could crush in on the occupants causing severe spine and head injuries.
+The poorly designed roof could crush in on the occupants causing severe spine and head injuries.

 Explosion after an Impact